Lover’s Knot Stacked Bangle Wire Weave Tutorial

 Starting at the bend and working out to the ends of one frame wire, use your chasing hammer and bench block to flatten the entire length of the wire.

 The wire will tend to curl while you do this.
-Gently straighten the wire out as you go and try to keep the long sections of the wire on either side of the bend as straight as possible.
-Step 15 - Flatten the entire length of the frame wire.
+Gently straighten the wire out as you go and try to keep the long sections of the wire on either side of the bend as straight as possible. - Texture the Frame Wire

 Once the entire length of your first core wire is evenly flattened and straight, use your bench block and the ball end of your chasing hammer to evenly texture the entire length of the wire.